chuckstack/introduction/README.md

 - Needs a platform that leverages the least number of tools possible to promote in-depth knowlege and productivity with the tools that are used
 - Wants to deliver organization-wide self-service abilities where possible so that IT can focus on platform improvements and education (and not simply executing a backlog of support tickets)

+## Terminal first
+We believe the power of the terminal.
+It proves one of the most rich ways to interact with your

 ## Our Goals for your Organization
 - Minimize complexity by minimizing the number of IT-tools used by the organization
 - Maximize productivity by maximizing IT's ability to provide self-service tools within the organization